josrenato/biomaglab.github.io/content/pt/authors/andre/_index.md

 ---
 # Display name
-title: Oswaldo Baffa
+title: André Peres

 # Full name (for SEO)
-first_name: Oswaldo
+first_name: André
-last_name: Baffa
+last_name: Peres

 # Username (this should match the folder name)
 authors:
-  - baffa
+  - andre

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Full Professor
+role: Research Professor

 # Organizations/Affiliations
 organizations: